 Harassment of students by other students will not be tolerated in the Mansfield Public Schools.
 This policy is in effect while students are on school grounds, school district property or property within the jurisdiction of the school district, school buses, or attending or engaging in school activities.
+It also applies any off-campus conduct that can create a hostile environment for students in school.

-Harassment prohibited by the district includes, but is not limited to, harassment on the basis of race, sex, creed, color, national origin, sexual orientation, gender identity, religion, marital status or disability.
+Harassment prohibited by the district includes, but is not limited to, harassment on the basis of race, creed, color, national origin, sexual orientation, gender identity, religion, marital status or disability.
 Students whose behavior is found to be in violation of this policy will be subject to disciplinary action up to and including suspension or expulsion.